Deep Neural Networks and Tabular Data: A Survey: Deep Neural Networks for Tabular Data

 \subsubsection{Hybrid Models}

 Most approaches for deep neural networks on tabular data are hybrid models.
 They transform the data and fuse successful classical machine learning approaches, often decision trees, with neural networks.
-We distinguish between fully differentiable models, that can be differentiated w.r.t. all their parameters and partly differentiable models.
+We distinguish between fully differentiable models, that can be differentiated with respect to all their parameters and partly differentiable models.